 - Surgical Technology: Surgical technologists work closely with other members of a surgical team to assist before and during a surgical operation.
 This could include preparing the operating room, maintaining the sterile field, passing instruments and many other related tasks.

-- Occupational Therapy Assistant (OTA) and Physical Therapist Assistant (PTA): Both play a hands-on role by helping a patient regain mastery of physical movements, but OTAs and PTAs have different purposes, patients and functions within the healthcare system.
+- Physical Therapist Assistant (PTA) and Occupational Therapy Assistant (OTA): Both play a hands-on role by helping a patient regain mastery of physical movements, but OTAs and PTAs have different purposes, patients and functions within the healthcare system.

 Where can I work in healthcare?